 You can also toggle between Daily and Monthly views, so you can get the best of both analytic worlds: the close-up and the big picture.

 Sales data for the period you've selected is shown as a bar graph.
 Each bar represents a single day.
-The light grey section of the bar represent the number of views.
+The light grey section of the bar represents the number of views.

-A line graph of sales volume in is overlaid on top to give you a sense of sales volume relative to your views.
+A line graph of sales volume is overlaid on top to give you a sense of sales volume relative to your views.

 Hover on any day to see more information about the sales, views, and absolute sales value in dollars.

 To help you learn about your following, we show the approximate location of your customers on the world map based on the IP of the purchase.
 If sales have been made in a country, the country will appear green on the map.
 Countries with high sales volume will appear as dark green.

 You can hover on any country with sales to view the number of views, sales, and the absolute sales amount in dollars.